 Typically, two or three new NIGMS training grant positions open up each year .
-The normal funding period is three years.
+The normal funding period is two years.
 The trainee remains an active program member throughout the Ph.D. but is supported by other funding mechanisms after the training grant appointment.

 If the student is offered a slot on the training grant, they will be informed by the biophysics coordinator and provided with information on the training grant.